alavid/morefieldastro/README.md

 ### Start scripts:

-**"start":** Starts a development server.
+**npm start:** Starts a development server.

-**"start-production"**: Starts a production server, using either the Windows or Unix command syntax depending on your OS.
+**npm start-production**: Starts a production server, using either the Windows or Unix command syntax depending on your OS.

 *Note: I've had inconsistent results with the package I use to detect the OS, so if you want to run a production server best to write your own external script wherever you're hosting the server, similarly to how I've written the Heroku Procfiles here.*